Global Streaming Revenues Will Increase by 14% in 2023

 3 Min Read

 With every passing day, CTV becomes more advertiser-friendly.
-Streaming services that once swore off ads are now embracing them, consumers are choosing ad-supported services, and brands are increasing their ad spend to reach their audiences.
+Streaming services that once swore off ads are now embracing them, consumers are choosing free ad-supported streaming services, and brands are increasing their ad spend to reach their audiences.
 But this new ad rush has left advertisers feeling the crunch, looking to produce and deliver more video content than ever before – and this momentum is only accelerating with no sign of a slowdown in sight.

 To help brands keep up with today’s video demand, MNTN and Bolt are sharing expert strategies, case studies, and answering questions.
 Join MNTN’s Lexi Tierney, Sr. Director of Customer Success, and Meg Ciarallo, VP of Brand and Consumer Marketing at Bolt, as they reveal how you can quickly and easily produce video ads to create memorable results.
 Don’t miss out on this important webinar—RSVP now for free.